microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 ## Races

-Terador Has a wealth of Races to choose from, each with their unique history.
-The Mir are the most common people in Terador, but all other races are fairly commonplace to see as well.
-When creating a character, your player will be one of the major Races of Terador.
+Terador has a wealth of races to choose from, each with their unique history.
+While the Mir are the most common race in Terador, the many other races are fairly commonplace to see as well.
+When creating a character, your player will be one of the major races of Terador.

 |Race|Bonus|Race|Bonus|
 |:---|:---|:--- |:--- |